Rampo0/assignment-test/README.md

 Steps to Install Kubernetes on Ubuntu
 Set up Docker

 Step 1: Install Docker
 Kubernetes requires an existing Docker installation.
 If you already have Docker installed, skip ahead to Step 2.

 If you do not have Kubernetes, install it by following these steps:

-1. Update the package list with the command:

-sudo apt-get update
+1. Update the package list with the command: sudo apt-get update

-2. Next, install Docker with the command:

-sudo apt-get install docker.io
+2. Next, install Docker with the command: sudo apt-get install docker.io

 3. Repeat the process on each server that will act as a node.

-4. Check the installation (and version) by entering the following:
+4. Check the installation (and version) by entering the following: docker version

-docker version
 Step 2: Start and Enable Docker
-1. Set Docker to launch at boot by entering the following:

-sudo systemctl enable docker
+1. Set Docker to launch at boot by entering the following: sudo systemctl enable docker

 2. Verify Docker is running:
 sudo systemctl status docker
-To start Docker if it’s not running:

-sudo systemctl start docker
+To start Docker if it’s not running: sudo systemctl start docker

 3. Repeat on all the other nodes.

-Install Kubernetes
-Step 3: Add Kubernetes Signing Key
+Step 3: Install Kubernetes
 Since you are downloading Kubernetes from a non-standard repository, it is essential to ensure that the software is authentic.
 This is done by adding a signing key.

 1. Enter the following to add a signing key: